 I grew up in a home where my mom decorated for every season.
 It wasn’t an all-out Easter-fest or Christmas explosion, but for each season and holiday there were new items out on display.
-When Dan and I moved into our first home, I really wanted to recreate that.
+When my husband and I moved into our first home, I really wanted to recreate that.
 I loved having holiday decor for the entire year.
 It made me feel festive!

 Until I started to hate it.

 I hated storing and keeping up with it.
 Also, dusting.
 Who loves to dust?
 (Hint: it isn’t me!)
 All these things and decor items I had accumulated (see my stuff addiction) started to make their way out of my home.

 Why, for us, it all had to go.

 After decluttering our whole home in 2017, I was left with one fall wreath, a Christmas wreath, an artificial tree, and three tubs of Christmas decorations that was overflowing.
 After our son was born in 2018, I knew I didn’t need my fall wreath anymore – it became a hassle to store!
 The Christmas wreath went for the same reason.

 Christmas crept up on us in 2018.
 As always, I was thrilled to decorate the day after Thanksgiving!
 I opened my over flowing boxes of festive, Christmas decor.
 Immediately I knew none of the store-bought, clearance sale, holiday items sparked joy in my heart.

 All of that store-bought stuff just wasn’t right.
 To make Christmas special, the way my parents did, I needed a tradition.
 My tree was now decorated with only handmade ornaments or ornaments purchased on vacations.
 We ditched the tree skirt in favor of a red quilt sewn by my great-aunt.
 And see ya later tree topper!
 We didn’t need it anyways.
 Extra lights for the tree?
 We bought a pre-lit one for a reason.

 How to feel joy with decorating for the holidays again.